ibm-cloud-docs/log-analysis/tutorials/kube.md

 ## Step3: Configure your Kubernetes cluster to send logs to your LogDNA instance
 {: #kube_step3}

 To configure your Kubernetes cluster to send logs to your {{site.data.keyword.la_full_notm}} instance, you must install a `logdna-agent` pod on each node of your cluster.
-The LogDNA agent reads log files from the pod where it is installed, and forwards the log data to your LogDNA instance.
+The logging agent reads log files from the pod where it is installed, and forwards the log data to your LogDNA instance.

 To configure your Kubernetes cluster in the `us-south` region to forward logs to your LogDNA instance, complete the following steps from the command line: